Kuala Lumpur International Airport: Plans

 With the slight modification of the masterplan, the future Terminal 2's satellite terminal will be combined into one satellite terminal.
 The expansion of Terminal 2's satellite terminal will be exactly the same as Terminal 1's (the current Main Terminal) satellite terminal, where initially the satellite terminal will have four arms, and another four arms when the terminal reached its capacity.
 There is sufficient land and capacity to develop facilities to handle up to 97.5 million passengers a year, four runways by 2020 and two mega-terminals, each linked with satellite terminals.

+On 12 December 2024, Transport Minister, Anthony Loke Siew Fook announced that plans to expand KLIA are in the pipeline to cater for the increasing flight passengers.
+The proposal includes increasing the capacity of T1 from 30 million passengers per annum to 59 million and T2 from 45 million to 67 million.
+A fourth runway and a new terminal, T3 are also in consideration.

 A380 upgrades

 The operator of Kuala Lumpur International Airport, Malaysia Airports Holding Berhad, had spent about RM135 million (approx) to upgrade facilities at the KL International Airport (KLIA) in Sepang to accommodate the Airbus A380.
 KLIA is the only airport in Malaysia that accommodate the landing and take off of the A380.
 Upgrading works started on 3 April 2006, and was completed by 28 May 2007.
 Works include the provision of shoulders on both sides of the two existing runways of 15 meters as well as the taxiways, building additional aerobridges at the three departure halls, namely C17, C27 and C37, and enhancing the mezzanine lounges for upper deck passengers of the aircraft at the departure halls.
-Emirates operates flights to Kuala Lumpur with the Airbus A380 commenced on 1 January 2012.
-Malaysia Airlines also started its A380 services from Kuala Lumpur to London on 1 July 2012.
+Emirates is the only current operator of the Airbus A380 to Kuala Lumpur; its services commenced on 1 January 2012.
+Malaysia Airlines started its A380 services from Kuala Lumpur to London on 1 July 2012 before retiring the aircraft type at the end of 2018.